Revela: Dense Retriever Learning via Language Modeling¶

 Ablation Study¶

-| Ablation / Analysis | Finding |
+| Ablation/Analysis | Finding |

 |---|---|

-| Batch size scaling | Performance improves monotonically with batch size; larger batches provide more negatives. |
+| Batch size scaling | Performance increases monotonically with batch size; larger batches provide more negative samples. |

-| Retriever size scaling | Consistent improvement from 135M to 3B, following a scaling law. |
+| Retriever scaling | Continuous improvement from 135M to 3B, following scaling laws. |

-| Mixed-domain training | Joint training on Wikipedia + Code does not hurt single-domain performance while improving cross-domain generalization. |
+| Mixed-domain training | Wiki+Code joint training does not harm single-domain performance and enhances cross-domain generalization. |

-| vs. REPLUG | Revela outperforms REPLUG at all scales; joint optimization is superior to a frozen LM. |
+| vs REPLUG | Revela > REPLUG at all scales; joint optimization is superior to freezing the LM. |

-| Cross-domain generalization | Revela trained on Wikipedia surpasses commercial APIs on unseen reasoning-intensive tasks in BRIGHT. |
+| Cross-domain generalization | Revela trained on Wiki outperforms commercial APIs on unseen BRIGHT reasoning-intensive tasks. |

 Detailed CoIR Results (nDCG@10)¶

-| Method | Scale | Avg. nDCG@10 |
+| Method | Scale | Average nDCG@10 |

 |---|---|---|

-| UniXCoder (supervised) | 0.1B | baseline |
+| UniXCoder (Supervised) | 0.1B | Baseline |

 | Revela | 0.1B | +11.1 |

-| E5-PT (weakly supervised, 270M pairs) | 0.3B | baseline |
+| E5-PT (Weakly supervised, 270M pairs) | 0.3B | Baseline |

 | Revela | 0.5B | +9.7 |

-| BGE-M3 (supervised) | 0.6B | baseline |
+| BGE-M3 (Supervised) | 0.6B | Baseline |

-| Revela | 0.5B | surpasses |
+| Revela | 0.5B | Outperformed |

-| E5-Mistral-7B (supervised) | 7B | baseline |
+| E5-Mistral-7B (Supervised) | 7B | Baseline |

 | Revela | 3B | +2.8 |